 When running a startup, a hurdle that most, if not all founders have to overcome is how to fund it.
 Raising funding is a challenging task for any founder, whether they are trying to do so from friends and family or venture capitalists.
 This infographic that we've designed explains the most common funding options for startups and what you need to obtain them.

 In summary 5 types of funding are covered in relation to how difficult they are to obtain.

 The 5 types of funding covered are:

-Bootstrapping - The simplest way to start a company is to either use skills that you already have, or invest your own money to complete important tasks.
+Bootstrapping - The simplest way to build a startup is to either use skills that you already have, or invest your own money to complete important tasks.

 Friends and family - Friends and family funding allows you to raise capital from people that know and trust you.
 Raising this type of capital is usually more attainable than most other types of fundraising.